jbg469/Buffer-Overflow-Seed-Lab/Part2/Reports/Artifacts/jbg469-AppSec-Lab1-Part2.md

 In screenshot2.7 we can see succesfully output hello on 32bit server echo hello | nc 10.9.0.5

-In screenshot3.1 we successfully crash the program by passing echo %s%s%s%s | nc 10.9.0.5 this works because since the innput string acts as a reference to string pointers.
+In screenshot3.1 we successfully crash the program by passing echo %s%s%s%s | nc 10.9.0.5 this works because since the input string acts as a reference to string pointers.
 The program will try to interpret every %s as a string pointer from the buffer, eventually reachning an invalid adress and causing the program to crash.